Getting Started with AI Coding Tools: A Student's Guide

 If you copy AI-generated code without understanding it, you're borrowing against future confusion.
 The debt comes due during exams and job interviews.

-The Right Mental Model: AI as a Rubber Duck
+The Right Mental Model: AI as a Rubber Duck That Talks Back

 Programmers use a technique called "rubber duck debugging" — explaining your problem to an inanimate object forces you to think through it clearly.
 AI is a rubber duck that talks back.

-Use it to:
+Use AI to:

-1. Explain a concept you don't understand
+1. Explain a concept you don't understand, in plain English

-2. Review code you've already written
+2. Review code you've already written and point out issues

-3. Generate examples of patterns you're learning
+3. Generate examples of patterns you're currently learning

 Advertisement